Dragonmystic707/exalted-reincarnated/docs/System/Martial_Arts.md

 will only see a terrifying visage when gazing on the Stylist—regardless of anima banner.

-In addition, the Stylist gains +1 defense on any attack from the target.
+In addition, the Stylist gains Partial Defense (+2) on any attack from the target.

 ### Lost City Labyrinth